-- To gain a better understanding of the technology and its application, It helps while drafting a patent application.
+- Gain a better understanding of the technology and its application, It helps while drafting a patent application.

 - To avoid patent infringement in the future.

-- To identify any potential infringer that can cause trouble in future
+- Identify any potential infringer that can cause trouble in future

 When to carry out a prior art search?